 New Construction is assessed annually per the state code of Virginia and the information received from the Building Official's Office through building permits.

-Matthew Surratt and Wade Marion assess new construction.
+Wade Marion and Bill Furrow assess new construction.

 § 58.1-3280.
 Assessment of values.